 Preschool Group: The purpose of the group is to help pre-school age children get ready for kindergarden.
 The Group is set up as a school where children can play, explore and learn.
 We serve 80 children, ages 3 to 5.
 The Group meets three times a week for 1.5 hours a day.
 This program is available at Amherst, Great Hope Homes, Greenwood Terrace and Pembridge Square.

 Preschool Group Summer Program: The purpose of the group is to nurture the preschool’s children natural curiosity and to engage them in creativity projects and field trips.
 The children also have activities such as reading, coloring, listening and playing component as part of their daily activities.
 We serve 64 children, ages 3 to 5.
-The Group meets for 2.5 hours a day during the month of July.
+They meet during the month of July.
 Available at Amherst, Pembridge Square and Greenwood Terrace only.

 Teen Program: Teenagers have a critical need for strong support in their communities.
 MHP’s Teen Program helps young adults deal with peer pressure, social-economic needs and leadership in their communities.
 The Teen Program offers engagement in small projects that have great impact in the residential communities.
 Teens also have the opportunity to volunteer at MHP Community Life programs, assisting teachers.